 Fettuccine with Pesto

 This recipe will serve 4-6 people.

-This Fettuccine with Pesto dish pairs well with pork loin and a salad.
+This Fettuccine with Pesto dish pairs well with grilled chicken, steak, or pork.
 Try my Stuffed Pork Tenderloin Recipe Here.

+Fettuccine with Pesto